mikehostetler/amplify/request/readme.md

 your entire server interface and caching policy in a single place, reducing the impact of any server interface changes.
-Components that need data can retrieve the data through `amplify.request` without concern for data caching, server interface, location, data types, wrappers, and all the other specificities of the client/server interaction.
+Components that need data can retrieve the data through `amplify.request` without concern for data caching, server interface, resource location, data types, wrappers, and all the other specificities of the client/server interaction.

 Just getting started?
 Take a look at the [examples][examples] section below for a few of the popular use cases with `amplify.request`.

 **NOTE:** `amplify.request` depends on the use of jQuery 1.4 or higher when the `ajax` request type is used.

 ## Usage